Kariaki/SecureNote/README.md

 • Android studio 2023 Giraffe
 • Setup gradle build with jetpack compose
+• An Android emulator or physical mobile device with android version 7 and above.

 # Features Implemented
 • Download note from Json file